 Black Moda Portugal works 11 months in a year.
 The summer holiday is one month’s salary and the holiday pay equals to one month’s salary.
 In addition, employees receive holiday pay equivalent to one month’s salary during Christmas.

 Private occupational health and safety services guarantee a healthy and safe work environment for our workers.
-Occupational health and safety services have been outsourced and have been responsible for them for over ten years.
+Occupational health and safety services have been outsourced.
 The services are supplied by Segurihigiene / Viva Mais.
-There is a solidarity agreement with our sewing company and company providing occupational health services.
+There is a solidarity agreement with our sewing company and the company providing occupational health services.
 In practice, this means that in the event of serious deficiencies in the controls and audits carried out by the authorities, Black Moda Portugal, Lda and Segurihigiene are both responsible for the faults.
 The occupational physician and the nurse visit the factory once a year and all workers undergo an annual health check-up.
 The worker will be referred for medical treatment if anything requiring treatment comes up in the health check.
 Otherwise, if the employees need to see a doctor, they can contact Segurihigiene and make an appointment.

 The supervisor at our factory is responsible for ensuring occupational safety.
 Also the occupational safety technician visits the factory once a year to check and audit the working conditions.
 The visit shall be the subject of an official report, which is then submitted to the labor inspectorate.
 Possible shortcomings shall be mentioned in writing and a rectification visit shall be made to rectify the shortcoming.
 The Portuguese State collects occupational health and safety information from all companies once a year to a database.
 The information is posted on an official website on the Internet and the disclosure of this information is required by law.